tmn/HaversineDistance/README.md

 # Haversine Distance

-The Haversine distance formula determines the great-circle distanec between two points on a sphere given their longitudes and latitudes.
+The Haversine distance formula determines the great-circle distance between two points on a sphere given their longitudes and latitudes.

 ## Usage